How to grow oyster mushrooms at home - the advice of a recognized specialist

 On logs located outside the room, the first fruit bodies appear usually in a year in spring or autumn at an air temperature of 10-15 degrees.
 However, in a room under even conditions and the possibility to change the temperature regime, the first fruit bodies can appear in six months.
 Reducing the concentration of carbon dioxide to 0,1% and a slight highlighting (900-1000) for 6-8 hours stimulates the formation of fruit bodies.

-Mushroom veshenki "eats" a log for 4-5 years, and the total mass of fruit bodies can reach 20% of the mass of wood.
+Mushroom oyster mushroom "eats" a block of wood for 4-5 years, and the total mass of fruiting bodies can reach 20% of the mass of wood.

 The relatively slow development of mycelium in wood is primarily due to its strength.
 Therefore, in order to increase the efficiency of domestic mushroom production, the bulk constituents are used as a substrate.